What Does The ‘RHOBH’ Cast Think About Brandi Glanville’s Return?

 While Glanville was featured in the trailer clip for The Real Housewives of Beverly Hills Season 9, it is not clear whether or not she filmed with any of the ladies mentioned.
 Instead, it seems she simply makes a cameo after reuniting with her longtime friend Denise Richards, who joined the show in a full-time role last year.

-Kyle Richards, Teddi Mellencamp, Lisa Rinna, and their co-stars, Dorit Kemsley, and Erika Girardi, can be seen during a Real Housewives of Beverly Hills Season 9 cast photo below.
+Kyle Richards, Teddi Mellencamp, Lisa Rinna, and their co-stars, Dorit Kemsley and Erika Girardi, can be seen during a Real Housewives of Beverly Hills Season 9 cast photo below.

 During an interview with Life & Style magazine in December of last year, Brandi Glanville opened up about potentially returning to The Real Housewives of Beverly Hills now that she’s in a “different” place than she was years ago.